Deriving a parton shower for jet thermalization in QCD plasmas: High-energy limit

 The first line represents the case with no emissions throughout the evolution, while the second line describes exactly one emission at $t_1$, with a splitting fraction $x$, where the two Sudakov factors prevents further emissions before and after.
 In the parton shower algorithm, first, the splitting time is determined by sampling the Sudakov $\Delta(t_{\rm next},\p)$.
 In case of splitting, $t_{\rm next}<L$, two new particles are created (note the factor of 2 difference between the Sudakov's exponent and splitting rate in \cref{eq:cascadePS}) with $zp,(1-z)p$ energies, where $z$ is sampled from the rate $\tfrac12\Gamma(z,p)$.
 This procedure is repeated for all new particles until $t_{\rm next}>L$.
 A sampling of a final Sudakov ensures that particles do not split after their last creation, $\Delta(L-t_{\rm last},p')$.
 Energy-momentum conservation is encoded in the collinear momentum reconstruction, while the particle number is not conserved.
 In practice, the MC implements the evolution of the number density $D(x)/x$.
 This algorithm can be cross-checked against the time evaluation in \cref{eq:cascadePS_exp}, and the numerical evolution of \cref{eq:cascade}.

 We evaluated \cref{eq:cascade} using a differential equation solver and \cref{eq:cascadePS} with a parton shower.
 We use the high-energy splitting rate ($T\ll p$), $\Gamma(z,\p)=\frac{\alpha_s}{2\pi}\frac{C_A}{z(1-z)}\sqrt{\frac{C_A\hat q}{z(1-z)p}}$, where $\hat q=\frac{g^2C_ATm_D^2}{2\pi}$, and a single 100 GeV gluon as the initial condition.
 This splitting rate is the usual choice of medium cascades, and it reproduces the EKT rates in the deep LPM limit (up to logarithmic corrections to $\hat q$).
 This splitting rate has an infrared pole, and thus the separate terms in \cref{eq:cascade,eq:cascadePS} are divergent.
 The overall sum is, however, finite as divergences cancel in gain and loss terms.
-Therefore, we introduced an infrared regulator for both algorithms such that every splitting involves particles with energies bigger than $E_{\min}$.\footnote{Common Boltzmann equation solvers implicitly regulate infrared divergences through discrete and finite momentum grids.} The number density is evaluated through the histogram
+Therefore, we introduced an infrared regulator for both algorithms such that every splitting involves particles with energies bigger than $E_{\min}$.
+For not too late times, distributions far from $E_{\min}$ are independent of the cutoff.\footnote{Common Boltzmann equation solvers implicitly regulate infrared divergences through discrete and finite momentum grids.} The number density is evaluated through the histogram

 where $N_{\rm ev}$ is the number of events, $N_n$ is the number of final partons in the event, and $w_i$ is the weight of the parton ($w_i=1$ for now).